Tap Fiscal

 The UAE has more than 40 Free Zones across different emirates, each catering to specific industries such as trade, technology, logistics, media, finance, and manufacturing.
 Every Free Zone operates under its own authority with tailored regulations and business support services.

-5. What types of licenses are available in the UAE Free Zones?
+5. What types of licenses are available in UAE Free Zones?

 UAE Free Zones offer various license types, including trading licenses, service licenses, industrial licenses, commercial licenses, and e-commerce licenses.
 The type of license issued depends on the nature of business activities approved by the selected Free Zone authority.